mcnalc/nc_news/README.md

 - click on an article title and snippet to view the full article and its comments
 - post new articles and comment on existing articles
 - delete comments they have made
-- upvote or downvote articles and comments
+- upvote or downvote articles

 ## Getting started